Azure/azure-marketplace-management-extras/README.md

 Within this repository, you can find the following directories:

 - `.github/workflows`: automated workflows to deploy infrastructure and code.
+- `applications`: code and documentation describing each application in more details.
 - `azure`: infrastructure templates that deploy the Azure components needed to support applications.
-- `applications`: code and documentation describing each application in more details.
+- `images`: images for README.

 ## Get it up and running